 At Gibson & Associates Solicitors, we’re proud to offer an extremely valuable and competitive conveyancing service, with added extras designed to make the process as seamless and as stress-free as possible.
 These include:

-- Competitive, fixed fees
+- Competitive, transparent fees

 - A 21-day closing service, saving many of our clients up to a month’s rent if buying from a rented property